mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Handlebars.Extensions.md

 ## Class: Handlebars.Extensions.ServiceCollectionExtensions
-Provides extension methods for configuring services related to Handlebars templates in the .
+Provides extension methods for configuring services related to Handlebars templates in the *See: T:Microsoft.Extensions.DependencyInjection.IServiceCollection*.

 ### Methods

 #### TryAddHandlebarServices(Microsoft.Extensions.DependencyInjection.IServiceCollection)
-Adds services related to Handlebars templates to the specified .
+Adds services related to Handlebars templates to the specified *See: T:Microsoft.Extensions.DependencyInjection.IServiceCollection*.

 ##### Parameters
 * *services:* The to add the services to.